 - Proofreading – A mild form of copy editing that focuses purely on correcting grammatical errors within a piece (missings periods, incorrect capitalization, run-on sentences, etc.)

 The rate an editor should charge for their work depends on the depth of the work done (see above types) and the editor’s experience.
-For simple proofreading, charging anywhere from $3 to $5 per page is an industry-acceptable rate.
-For copy or developmental editing, rates as high as $8 per page are not uncommon.
-Those with significant experience and a strong resume can charge as high as $10 per page for highly involved editing.
+For simple proofreading, charging anywhere from $3 to $5 per page (the industry-standard “page” runs 250 words) is an industry-acceptable rate.
+For copy editing, rates of $8 per page are not uncommon.
+For line editing or substantial developmental editing, rates of $10 to even $50 per page (depending on the complexity and depth of edits) are typical.

 In terms of hourly rates, the experience of the editor is the largest factor in the rate that should be charged.
 For novices, around $20/hr is not unreasonable for developmental and copy editing.
 For purely proofreading work (by a novice), $12 to $15/hr is more reasonable.
-However, those with significant experience can (and should) charge higher rates -as high as $85/hr can be justified for high-level substantive work, and upwards of $30/hr for proofreading.
+However, those with significant experience can (and should) charge higher rates.
+In fact, as high as $85/hr can be justified for high-level substantive work, and upwards of $30/hr for proofreading.

 According to the Bureau of Labor Statistics (BLS), the standard salaries and hourly rate earned by editors in the United States are the following: